 | Customer Satisfaction | Customer feedback and ratings |

 Franchisees are the backbone of Wyndham Hotels.
-They own and operate individual properties under the Wyndham brand umbrella, which allows the company to expand without taking on the high costs of owning each hotel directly.
+They own and operate individual properties under the Wyndham brand umbrella, which lets the company expand without the high costs of owning each hotel directly.
 Franchisees benefit from the brand’s name recognition, centralized marketing, and operational tools.

 Wyndham’s Brand Portfolio and Market Presence